 Because the pictures are 900 pixels wide, if your screen is set to 1024x768 or less Internet Explorer may reduce the size of the pictures to fit your screen resulting in diagonal lines becoming jagged and a general loss of quality.
 To overcome this go to the Tools menu, then Internet Options, Advanced, then about half way down is Enable Automatic Image Resizing.
 Clear the check box.
 This applies to Internet Explorer 6 or higher as version 5 doesn't have automatic resizing.

-- (356 pictures) these poles are typical of what can be found alongside roads.
+- (719 pictures) these poles are typical of what can be found alongside roads.
 They are all telephone lines which were installed by the GPO - General Post Office.
 This later became BT or British Telecom in the 1980s, long after insulators were abandoned.
 Poles with insulators still remaining no longer have them wired therefore collectors such as myself can help ourselves to them.
 Because insulators haven't been made since the early 1970s the youngest poles containing insulators are now over 30 years old.
 As replacement poles are installed the old poles are taken down and sold off and the insulators end up getting destroyed.
 The intention of these pictures is to record them before they all disappear.
-Don't worry, they'll be around for a while yet - I reckon they'll start to become scarce in around 20 years but by then the amount of collectors in the UK will have grown and all the best ones will already have been picked.
+Don't worry, they'll be around for a while yet.

 - (80 pictures) pictures of poles in the Republic of Ireland.
 The poles and insulators are basically the same as those found in the UK except the insulators are marked P&T instead of GPO.
 P&T stands for Post and Telegraph.

-- (146 pictures) railway poles in the USA.
-The insulators in this section are the most commonly collected and there must be millions of them still sitting on poles waiting for their turn to end up in someones collection.
-These pictures were all taken in a small area in the northeast of the country but are typical of those found elsewhere.
+- (574 pictures) railway poles in the USA.
+The insulators in this section are the most commonly collected and there must be millions of them still sitting on poles waiting for their turn to end up in someone's collection.